-with him, as he had promised, a certain tall young man, with whom I do not know that any who were present could be compared.
-For, besides the great bulk of his body, he surpassed all the rest in height by the whole of his head, and the down had only just begun to creep on his cheeks; but he was only half clothed, with dissimilar pieces of cloth, badly sewed together, through the joinings of which his breast and belly, with callous thickness, endeavoured to burst forth.
-Thus entering, "All hail," said he, "ye, who are under the protection of the most powerful God Mars, and who are now become my faithful associates; and willingly receive a man of magnanimous vigour, who voluntarily joins himself to you, and who more cheerfully receives wounds in his body than gold in his hand, and who despises death, which others dread.
+Then he, going out, and shortly after returning, brought with him, as he had promised, a certain tall young man, with whom I do not know that any who were present could be compared.
+For, besides the great bulk of his body, he surpassed all the rest in height by the whole of his head, and the down had just begun to creep on his cheeks; but he was only half clothed, with dissimilar pieces of cloth, badly sewed together, through the joinings of which his breast and belly, with callous thickness, endeavoured to burst forth.
+Thus entering, " All hail," said he, " ye, who are under the protection of the most powerful God Mars, and who are now become a In the orignal, manu strenuum, which the Delphin editors very erroneously interpret, as it appears to me, promptum manu; for the robber who is here spoken of was a highwayman, and not a pickpocket.

+my faithful associates; and willingly receive a man of magnanimous vigour, who voluntarily joins himself to you, and who more cheerfully receives wounds in his body than gold in his hand, and who despises death, which others dread.
 Nor think that I am a needy or abject man, nor judge of my virtues from these rags.
-For I have been the leader of a most powerful band, and have, in fact, plundered all Macedonia. famous robber Hæmus the Thracian, whose name whole provinces dread; and am the offspring of Thero, who was an equally illustrious robber, nourished in human blood, educated among bands of men of this description, and the heir and imitator of paternal virtué.
+For I have been the leader of a most powerful band, and have, in fact, plundered all Macedonia.
+I am that famous robber Hæmus the Thracian, whose name whole provinces dread; and am the offspring of Thero, who was an equally illustrious robber, nourished in human blood, educated among bands of men of this description, and the heir and imitator of paternal virtue.
 But I lost, in a short space of time, all the pristine multitude of my brave associates, and all that great wealth.
-For I attacked a factor of Cæsar, as he was passing by Oratum, who had been the leader of two hundred men, but was afterwards deprived of his appointment through the malignity of fortune.
+For I attacked a factor of Cæsar, as he was passing by Oratum, who had been the leader of two hundred men, but was afterwards deprived of his employment through the malignity of fortune.
 I will, however, relate in order the whole affair, that you may clearly know it.